DIY Chenille

 NOTE: As an alternative to drawing lines, you can use a quilting bar (also called an edge guide).
 This will help you stitch straight lines an equal distance from one another.
 See photo on right.

-Quilting Bar
+Quilting Guide Bar

 As an alternative to drawing lines, you can use a quilting bar (also called an edge guide).
 This will help you stitch straight lines an equal distance from one another.
 Refer to the photo.